 Now, back to your Enamel Pots.
 We hunted high and low for the best homemade solutions and the consensus seemed resoundingly in favor of Magic Erasers and Baking Soda.
 Yes, you heard right!

-Wash your Dutch Oven or Enamel Cookpot as normal with a sponge and dish soap.
+You will need to wash your Dutch Oven or Enamel Cookpot as normal with a sponge and dish soap.
 You only want the burnt on bits of food and stubborn stains to clean.